FRIGHT FEST 2018 : Atlanta's Most Terrifying Halloween Event

 Expect to hear lots and lots of screaming.
 If you hear any of it coming from the shed located behind the food stand closest to Guest Services don’t worry.
 It probably just means that someone is being safe.

-In all seriousness for those with young kids, Bugs Bunny Boomtown is not open on Friday nights and after 6:00 p.m. on Saturdays and Sundays.
+In all seriousness for those with young kids, Bugs Bunny Boomtown is not open on Monday through Thursday and after 6:00 p.m. on Friday through Sunday.
 Many areas of the Park are not recommended for children or those with timid spirits after 4:00 p.m.